 Style essence precedes style expression – they are part of the same style equation but not the same thing.

-Your style essence(or style DNA) informs who you are and allows you to then find the right way to express your style through your clothing, grooming, accessories and your whole image.
+Your style essence(or style DNA) informs who you are and allows you to find the right way to express your style through your clothing, grooming, accessories and your whole image.

-Style essence is informed by culture, family, friends, context,personal preferences and personality.
+Style essence is informed by culture, family, friends, context, personal preferences, and personality.
 Style expression is informed by colouring, body shape/proportions/variations, yin and yang of your body, personality and personal preferences, along with occasion, culture, weather etc.

 Marry these together – Style Essence + Style Expression and this will provide you with confidence in your style and improved self-esteem.

-If you have a more pragmatic style that is more simple, understated and uncomplicate – you may find as you look around at those who have a more quirky, dynamic or ‘exciting’ style expression that you feel a little underwhelmed or may wish to be more like them.
+If you have a more pragmatic style that is more simple, understated and uncomplicated – you may find as you look around at those who have a more quirky, dynamic or ‘exciting’ style expression that you feel a little underwhelmed or may wish to be more like them.
 Yet if you try to wear those clothes, you feel totally uncomfortable, both mentally and emotionally, so coming home to your own understated style expression which represents your style essence will make you feel comfortable and confident.

-Do You Buy for FOMO Reasons?
+Do You Buy for FOMO (fear of missing out) Reasons?

 When you understand your style essence, you can let go of “feeling like” you should be something else (FOMO of clothing as you might say!).
 Just because everyone else is wearing it on Instagram or you see it everywhere in stores, doesn’t mean it’s the right style expression for you.

 What is true for you helps you become congruent and that envelopes you with a sense of relief – “it’s truly Ok to be me”.